Visiting Temples in Ayutthaya: The Best Day Trip Tour from Bangkok

 7) Wat Chaiwatthanaram

-A lot of tourist brochures have this wat as the featured image and for good reason.
-Built over two decades by the then King of the Ayutthaya Kingdom, Wat Chaiwatthanaram is one of the more impressive temples in this ancient city.
+A lot of tourist brochures have this Wat as the featured image and for good reason.
+Built over two decades by the then King of the Kingdom, Wat Chaiwatthanaram is one of the more impressive temples in Ayutthaya and this ancient city.

 “This temple was used to perform royal ceremonies, including the cremation of deceased royals along with the occasional religious ceremony.
 Its literal meaning is the monastery of long reign and prosperous era,” my guide announces as we survey the surrounding area and continue our exploration.

 The temple’s main focal point is the “Phra Prang Prathan,” a 35-meter tall Khmer style tower surrounded by numerous intact pagodas.

 Most of the Ayutthaya temple complex and major temples are open from 08:00 a.m. to 18:00 p.m daily, making this a convenient day trip from Bangkok.

 The best time to visit is during late afternoon.

 If you have the freedom to, I highly recommend waiting until sunset because the surroundings supplement a perfect backdrop and transform the ambiance of the ruins beautifully.